All Episodes

 So you're not providing a safe workplace.

-You're only impeding uh the ability for social structures to stay intact and take care of people as they need to be taken care of.
+You're only impeding the ability for social structures to stay intact and take care of people as they need to be taken care of.

-Uh what I don't understand is uh I think the model that was set by Ron DeSantis is the right one, and that is that he set up monoclonal antibody centers all throughout Florida.
+What I don't understand is I think the model that was set by Ron DeSantis is the right one.

-Joe Biden didn't hear about them or mention them one time until a month ago, and then he started rationing it to red states because uh they were using it too much and too effectively.
+And then he started rationing it to red states because they were using it too much and too effectively.

 I'm like, that's the dumbest thing I've ever heard.